gabemorris12/Mark-10/readme.md

 data to a computer, then the computer stores and shows a plot of the data.
 There are three lights being controlled with the following usages:

 * Blue Light - This indicates that the raspberry pi is connected to the computer.
+If flashing, then that means that the pi is booting up and is not connected to the server through bluetooth.
 * Yellow Light - This indicates that the raspberry pi is receiving data from the Mark 10.
+If flashing, then that means that the pi was booted, but the Mark 10 is not plugged up.
+The Mark 10 can be powered off at boot up, but it must be at least plugged up to get past the boot up stage.
 * Green Light - This indicates that the test data is being recorded.
-If flashing, then that means that the pi is booting up, or the button was pressed and the above two lights were not on.
+If flashing, then that means that the button was pressed and the above two lights were not on.

 # Installation and Set-Up
 ## Mark 10
 The Mark 10 device must be set to units of either lbF, kgF, or kN.
 The other units will not work with the compressive load cell.
 If other units are used, such as with torque load cells, the unit field in the data files/graphs will be left blank.
-Additionally, **the Mark 10 should be plugged up to the pi before powering on the pi**.

 ### Configuring the Serial Output
 Select the Menu button, then select the Serial/USB Settings option.
 Ensure that the baudrate is set to 9600.
 If a value